SNEAK PEEK:

 Fear will use every trick it can to convince you it is the perfect driver for almost any portion of your journey, because fear loves to be in charge.
 You and your fear have been together a long time and it has been paying attention.
 Fear knows all the steps to your particular, personalized dance of panic.

-any past permission for it to take charge means it now has license to take over anytime it wants, even if this is not what you had intended.
+It is also completely familiar with the rhythm and timing of your freak-outs.
+Fear knows which tricks will work because it knows you.
+Fear will act as if any past permission for it to take charge means it now has license to take over anytime it wants, even if this is not what you had intended.
 Fear always wants more: more time in the driver’s seat; more attention from you; and more credit for saving your butt, even when it didn’t actually rescue you.
 But you can’t completely ignore fear.
 You need it.
 It’s vital.
 Sometimes it actually does save your butt.
 So what can you do?

 Respect fear as the useful tool it is and keep it in the trunk, available for when you need it.
 Learn when you should let it move to the backseat to whisper a legitimate warning in your ear.
 Pay attention when fear’s warnings make sense to you but also recognize when fear is being a drama queen.
 Fear loves to